fattybucket/db-design/README.md

 * By the way third normal form is optional so it's not a necessary we can make a good Design by the following those normalization process above :wink:

 ### What is a primary key?
-Primary key is supposed to use for unquie indentical purpose such as `Citizen identical numbers, Vehicle registration number` and stuff like that.
+Primary key is supposed to be use for unquie indentical purpose such as `Citizen identical numbers, Vehicle registration number` and stuff like that.

 #### What is a foreign key?
 Foreign key is that we use for referential purpose.
 For example we have created a test table with Primary key and Foreign key is supposed to be define in another table.
 It should be reference with that test table.